cheatmenot/com-ms3-microproject/README.md

 ### Pre-requisite
 1. Docker, Maven, Node
-2. Run `docker-compose -f doceker-compose.yml up` to execute sql scripts
+2. Run `docker-compose -f docker-compose.yml up` to execute sql scripts
 3. Open psql on docker using command `docker exec -it postgres-node psql --u alona`
 4. Run the script from `contact-management/src/main/resources/db`.
-Start with `base.sql` then the specific ones
+Start with `base.sql` then the specific ones to create the Database tables.

 ### Run #1 - Run directly on local
 1. Open terminal and go to the spring boot project `cd contact-management`